How Can I Be a True Follower of Christ

 “You believe that God is one.
 You do well.
 [I tell you] Even the demons believe that and tremble [that isn’t enough; you must live the faith if you truly believe]” (James 2:19).

-To obtain a saving faith, of course, we need to be baptized (reborn) and understand and believe (at least to some degree) the concepts in the Apostles Creed (the prayer that defines what we, who desire to be Christians, must believe), and have a real desire to follow Christ, which is the first step of belief towards a saving faith and towards true discipleship with Christ.
+To obtain a saving faith, of course, we need to be baptized (reborn) and understand and believe (at least to some degree) the concepts in the Apostles Creed (the prayer that defines what we, who desire to be Christians, must believe), and have a real desire to follow Christ, so we can grow from our rebirth into maturity, which is the first step of belief towards a saving faith and towards true discipleship with Christ.

 Seek to be Perfect–Like Christ

-When we do deiced we want to be a true Christian and follow Christ we must not follow the majority or Christians, who are lost.
-But we must follow the saints, who desired to perfectly follow Christ.
+When we do deiced we want to be a true Christian and follow Christ we must not follow the majority of Christians, who are lost.
+Rather, we must follow the saints, who desired to perfectly follow Christ.

 “When we look around today on the masses of Christian people, we marvel that such can belong to the chosen race…Christians reduce Christianity to a few exterior practices or even less.
 Except for these few practices, there is no difference between Christian and a pagan: neither greater decency in dress [simple, modest, no tight pants or reveiling clothing] nor more frugality in food [eating simple/plain food] nor more reserve in speech [not talking badly about others or saying things without purpose or for attention] nor more love of God [being willing to suffer and sacrifice (carry our crosses)] nor less attachment to the goods and pleasures of this world [leaving the pleasures of the world to be attached to God]…

-[Tragically] He who created heaven and earth, angels and men, by His Word [directions/example to Heaven] should have paid so great a price only to have so poor a return [so few saved souls] from the greater number of Christians.”
+[Tragically] He who created heaven and earth, angels and men, by His Word [directions/example to Heaven which was meant to save us] should have paid so great a price [suffering and death] only to have so poor a return [so few saved souls] from the greater number of Christians.”

 –St. Claude de la Combiere